Lawmakers sound alarm over 'messy' tariff payback battle post-Supreme Court decision

 Heather Long, chief economist at Navy Federal Credit Union, argued that the decision will force a "reset in tariff policy" that could lead to lower rates and a more orderly system, eventually boosting economic growth.

 She noted that smaller firms, in particular, would benefit from the relief provided by the ruling.
-However, others warned that the victory comes with a significant increase in market volatility.
+However, others warned that the victory would lead to a significant increase in market volatility.

-Olu Sonola, head of US economics at Fitch Ratings, cautioned that the decision introduces "higher tariff-regime uncertainty."
+Olu Sonola, head of US economics at Fitch Ratings, cautioned that the decision would introduce "higher tariff-regime uncertainty."

 While the ruling rolls back approximately 60% of the 2025 tariffs - totaling upward of $200 billion - the potential for those same tariffs to reappear in a revised form remains high.